-• Paired Phones

-This feature shows which phones are paired to the Phone/Bluetooth system.
-For further information, refer to the Uconnect Supplement Manual.
+NOTE: The "Paired Phones" feature shows which phones are paired to the Phone/Bluetooth system.
+For further information, refer to the Uconnect Owner's Manual Supplement.

 SiriusXM Setup - If Equipped

 After pressing the "SiriusXM Setup" button on the touchscreen, the following settings will be available: